 Dr. Eckel has presented papers at Moody Bible Institute, C.S.
 Lewis Conference at Taylor University, the International Institute for Christian Studies, Indiana Wesleyan’s Faith and Pedagogy in the Science Classroom, etc. Mark contributed 17 articles to the Encyclopedia of Christian Education (Rowman & Littlefield, 2015) and 22 essays in the new Encyclopedia of Christianity in the United States (Rowman & LIttlefield, 2016).

 Watch Mark’s video series on suffering, wisdom, & Old Testament overview.
 Mark’s six, 5 minute videos on “Cultural Analysis & Engagement” or his five, five minute videos on a “Theological Interpretation of Media.”
-Two years ago a longer series was taped for a course Dr. Eckel taught entitled “Christianity and the Contemporary World.”
+A longer series was taped for a course Dr. Eckel taught entitled “Christianity and the Contemporary World.”

 Dr. Eckel writes weekly essays for his own website as well as other venues such as the Emerging Scholars Network, Englewood Review of Books, and is a book review editor for Christian Education Journal.

 Mark has partnered with Dynamic Internet Solutions, Curriculum Trak to provide his biblical faith-learning integration principles via digital download.
 Subjects include: Math, Science, History, Literature, Fine Arts, Language Arts, World Languages, Technology, Government, & P.E./Health with more to come.
 Contact Dan Beerens for an online demonstration (firstname.lastname@example.org).

 Dr. Eckel is a featured speaker, writer, lecturer, and consultant on faith-learning integration, worldview, culture, film critique, apologetics, education, curriculum development, instructional methodologies, and Christian school philosophy.
-Mark is an ordained minister with a Th.M. in Old Testament and a Ph.D. in the social sciences.
+Mark is an ordained minister with earned degrees: a Th.M. in Old Testament and a Ph.D. in the social sciences (leadership).

 Mark’s wife Robin is a second grade Christian school teacher.
 They have two grown children, Tyler and Chelsea.
 Mark and Robin are members of and contribute their gifts to Crossroads Community Church, Fishers, Indiana.
-Besides family and friends, NFL football, Dunkin’ Donuts Coffee, Syracuse Lacrosse, books, movies, maple sugar candy, Marilyn Eve and Isaiah Bruce, Mark’s four-year old grand-daughter and newborn grandson, bring a smile to Mark’s face.
+Besides family and friends, NFL football, Dunkin’ Donuts Coffee, Syracuse Lacrosse, books, movies, maple sugar candy, Marilyn Eve and Isaiah Bruce, Mark’s five-year old grand-daughter and two-year-old grandson, bring a smile to Mark’s face.